BigPolarBear1/factorization/README.md

 I think tomorrow I will make preparations to flee the country.
 I'll just go on foot.
 Rather be homeless for a little while then this.

-To finish the PoC:

-So the paper and PoC both demonstrate clearly, how if we find a multiple of smooth, that is a square multiple,  we can easily modify those coefficients and take the gcd. you need to use number field sieve's approach, using legendre symbols in a matrix to find that square multiple.
-I'm hoping to show it this weekend... time has ran out.
-Especially since the US government is pursueing a terrorism case against me.
-They are really afraid of "dudes in dresses".
-Fucking provocators.